MicrosoftDocs/cpp-docs/docs/ide/how-to-set-preferences.md

 - Specify C++ formatting rules, including several styles of ClangFormat.
 - Create custom keyboard shortcuts.

 You can synchronize your preferences across multiple machines, and create and store multiple sets of preferences and share them with teammates.
-You can install extensions from the Visual Studio Marketplace, giving you additional options for customizing behavior.
+You can install extensions from the Visual Studio Marketplace, giving you more options for customizing behavior.
 For more information, see [Personalize the Visual Studio IDE](/visualstudio/ide/personalizing-the-visual-studio-ide).

 ## Arrange window layout